 Landmark of the late Middle Ages

-There are stone traces of Hirschhorn Castle’s impressive transformation to the building it is now, but this is one of the most typical examples of late Middle Age fortifications in the Neckar-Odenwald region today.
+There are stone traces of Hirschhorn Castle’s impressive transformation to the building it is now.
+The castle is one of the most typical examples of late Middle Age fortifications in the Neckar-Odenwald region today.
 Strategically located, it offers guests panoramic views over the Neckar valley.